brunodifranco/project-insuricare-ranking/README.md

   <img src="https://user-images.githubusercontent.com/66283452/195202224-01bfd468-9f1c-4e83-af60-b101312a98e3.svg" alt="drawing" width="800"/>
 </p>

+*Obs: Business problem, company and data are fictitious.*

+*The in-depth Python code explanation is available in [this](https://github.com/brunodifranco/project-rossmann-sales/blob/main/rossmann.ipynb) Jupyter Notebook.*

 # 1. **Insuricare and Business Problem**
-<p align="justify"> Rossmann is one of the largest drug store chains in Europe, with operations in Germany, Poland, Hungary, the Czech Republic, Turkey, Albania, Kosovo and Spain.
-Their sales can be influenced by promotions, competition, school and state holidays, seasonality, locality, etc.</p>

-*Obs: The business problem is fictitious, although both company and data are real.*

-This **Data Science** project is focused on solving one problem:

-- ### **Rossmann CEO is requiring a sales prediction of the next six weeks for each store, in order to determine the best resource allocation for each store renovation.**

-*The in-depth Python code explanation is available in [this](https://github.com/brunodifranco/project-rossmann-sales/blob/main/rossmann.ipynb) Jupyter Notebook.*
+<p align="justify"> Insuricare is an insurance company that has provided health insurance to its customers, and now they are willing to sell a new vehicle insurance to their clients.
+To achieve that, Insuricare conducted a research with around 381 thousand customers that bought the health insurance last year, asking each one if they would be interested in buying the new insurance.
+This data was stored in the company's database, alongside other customers' features.

+Then, Insuricare Sales Team selected around 127 thousand new customers, which are people that didn't respond to the research, to offer the new vehicle insurance.
+However, due to a limit call <i>restriction*</i> Insuricare must choose a way of selecting which clients to call: </p>

+- Either select the customers randomly, which is our <b>baseline model</b>.

+- Or, the Data Science Team will provide, by using a Machine Learning (ML) model, an ordered list of these new customers, based on their propensity score of buying the new insurance.

+<i> * Insuricare Sales Team would like to make 20,000 calls, but it can be pushed to 40,000 calls. </i>

 # 2. **Data Overview**
-The data was collected from [Kaggle](https://www.kaggle.com/).
-This [dataset](https://www.kaggle.com/competitions/rossmann-store-sales/data) contains historical sales data for 1,115 Rossmann stores.
+The training data was collected from a PostgreSQL Database, while the test data is available at [Kaggle](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction/code).
 The initial features descriptions are available below:

 | **Feature**          | **Definition** |
 |----------------------|----------------|